heavyai/heavydb/README.md

 # Generating Packages

-MapD Core uses [CPack](https://cmake.org/cmake/help/latest/manual/cpack.1.html) to generate packages for distribution.
+OmniSciDB uses [CPack](https://cmake.org/cmake/help/latest/manual/cpack.1.html) to generate packages for distribution.
 Packages generated on CentOS with static linking enabled can be used on most other recent Linux distributions.

-To generate packages on CentOS (assuming starting from top level of the mapd-core repository):
+To generate packages on CentOS (assuming starting from top level of the omniscidb repository):

     mkdir build-package && cd build-package
     cmake -DPREFER_STATIC_LIBS=on -DCMAKE_BUILD_TYPE=release ..